Business

 Content Monetization: The Paradox

-Here's the paradox of content in the LLM era: there's more content than ever, most of it is worse than ever, and audiences are more willing to pay for quality than ever.
+There's more content than ever, most of it is worse than ever, and audiences are more willing to pay for quality than ever.

 The blog I run on Grizzly Peak Software gets about 45,000 monthly visitors.
 That's respectable for a niche technical blog.
-I could monetize with display ads — at typical tech blog CPMs, that's maybe $300-500 per month.
+I could monetize with display ads: at typical tech blog CPMs, that's maybe $300-500 per month.
 Instead, I use the blog as a funnel for digital products and consulting.

 Every article is a proof of competence.
 Every article demonstrates expertise that might convince someone to buy a guide or hire me for a project.
 The blog makes zero direct revenue and generates probably 60% of my indirect revenue.

-The LLM impact on content strategy is twofold:
+The LLM impact on content strategy is twofold.

 First, production costs dropped.
-I can publish more frequently because AI handles the tedious parts of content creation — formatting, proofreading, generating code samples, creating meta descriptions for SEO.
+I can publish more frequently because AI handles the tedious parts of content creation: formatting, proofreading, generating code samples, creating meta descriptions for SEO.
 I still write every article myself, but the overhead around each article shrank by half.

 Second, quality expectations increased.
 Readers can get generic technical content from ChatGPT.
 They come to my blog for opinionated, experienced, first-person perspectives they can't get from an AI.
 The articles that perform best are the ones where I share failures, hard-won lessons, and contrarian opinions.
 Those are things AI can't manufacture.